Day One sessions

 Have questions?
 Need directions?
 Want more information?
 Stop by one of the information stations.

-Ground Floor Lobby, Beardshear Hall or Second Floor, Memorial Union
+Ground Floor Lobby, Beardshear Hall or Floor Two, Memorial Union

-Prepare for your first day of class with textbooks and technology at the ISU Book Store in the Memorial Union.
-Learn how to access and use your book list and Immediate Access course materials.
-Find your required computer at TechCyte with the Major Success program, including your free Microsoft Office 365.
+Visit the ISU Book Store to prepare for your first day of class with textbooks and technology at the ISU Book Store.
+Learn how to access your textbooks with the Immediate Access ONE program.
+Find your required computer at TechCyte with the Major Success program, including your free Microsoft Office 365 software.
 New students get a free t-shirt!

 9:30 a.m.–12:30 p.m.